-AP source: Buffalo Bills agree to hire McDermott as coach
+Buffalo Bills agree to hire Sean McDermott as coach

 It's uncertain whom McDermott will hire to oversee Buffalo's offense.

-Another major question is McDermott's plans for Taylor.
+Another major question is McDermott's plans for quarterback Tyrod Taylor .

 The Bills restructured the quarterback's contract in August, giving him a five-year extension while retaining the right to opt out of the deal by March.